 Here are some thoughts about negative physical therapy ratings and reviews, why they aren’t so bad, how and why you should respond to them, as well as positive reviews too.

 Before I get into it, you should know that an occasional negative review is actually beneficial.
 Don’t believe it?
-Check this study out (available as a PDF from a Google search).
+Check this piece out that references 5 benefits of a negative review

 Disclaimer, we aren’t HIPAA experts or attorneys.
-For legal questions, please consult with a compliance company such as bcmscomp.com or your own attorney.
+For legal questions, please consult with a compliance company or your own attorney.

 HIPAA and Responding to Physical Therapy Ratings and Reviews